Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 spanning landing page

 Spanning is a notable Microsoft 365 backup solution that claims to eliminate time loss caused by dealing with built-in M365 backup capabilities.
-It offers a backup solution that can do quite a lot on its own and puts a lot of emphasis on a “set and forget” approach.
+It offers a backup solution that can do quite a lot on its own and emphasizes a “set and forget” approach.

 Spanning Features and Benefits: